akarve/bip-keychain/pre-bips/steganographic-seeds.md

 # Abstract

 Bitcoin seed mnemonics face attackers ranging from casual thieves to state actors.
-We propose backward-compatible, non-breaking changes to BIP-39 master seed derivation to unlock broader mnemonic options
+We propose a simple, non-breaking addition to BIP-39 master seed derivation to unlock broader mnemonic options from PBKDF2().

-from PBKDF2().
 Users of this BIP can generate and store seeds offline with common physical objects that are plausibly deniable: playing cards, chess boards, and paper napkins to name a few.
 As a result seed mnemonics gain greater portability, memorability, entropy,